MaSanTM/ISO200-PAM/README.md

 # git clone https://www.github.com/MaSanTM/PAM_2FA
 ```

 You can see the repository in the directory that you have dowloaded it.
-For example: /home/PAM_2FA
 <h2>2.2 The source files</h2>
-Entering in the /src you'll see some files in .c and a Makefile.
+Entering in the source folder you'll see some files in .c and a Makefile.
 If you want, see the contents.

 ```bash
 # cat addpendrive.c